tom-s/clap-detector/README.md

 - clapDetector.onClap(yourcallbackfunctionhere)
 => register a callback that will be triggered whenever a clap of hand is detected
 - clapDetector.onClaps(numberOfClaps, delay, yourcallbackfunctionhere)
-=> register a callback that will be triggered whenever a serie of claps (determined by the number of claps) is detected within the period of time you've specified (delay).
+=> register a callback that will be triggered whenever a series of claps (determined by the number of claps) is detected within the period of time you've specified (delay).

 ```bash
 // Require the module